AppNearMe/micronfcboard-python/README.md

 Press the ```Bootloader``` button (right) and hold it while inserting the USB cable in your computer.
 The board should appear as an USB mass storage device with the label ```CRP DISABLD```.
 If you are upgrading the firmware, you can also hold the ```Bootloader``` button while pressing the ```Reset``` button and then releasing it.

-Download the current firmware: http://dev.appnearme.com/static/micronfcboard/fw/firmware-MICRONFCBOARD-e87e19ab4d8b.bin
+Download the current firmware (version 1.4): http://dev.appnearme.com/static/micronfcboard/fw/firmware-MICRONFCBOARD-01545afca7f3.bin

 ### Windows
 Open the ```CRP DISABLD``` drive, erase the ```firmware.bin``` file and drag and drop the firmware file into the disk.
 Once done, press the ```Reset``` button (left) for a second and release it.